 Odds are, at one point or another, you’re going to want to pull your hair out of your face, especially if you’re currently wearing a way-too-grown-out quarantine cut.
 But a surprising amount of the hair ties on the market will actually do your hair more harm than good.
 Some ponytail holders will trap and break dry or fine hair.
 Others will leave creases on thick, kinky hair.
 Use the wrong hair tie and your stylist will most likely be able to spot the breakage and damage at a glance.
 “A major issue with common hair ties is that your hair gets stuck in the fibers, and when you pull them out, you’re pulling out hair,” says Dominick Pucciarello, a New York hairstylist.
-So to find the best hair ties — the kind that’ll treat your precious strands with kid gloves — for all kinds of hair, we asked eight hairdressers to share their favorite elastics, ties, pins, and bands.
+So to find the best hair ties — the kind that’ll treat your precious strands with kid gloves — for all kinds of hair, we asked 11 hairdressers to share their favorite elastics, ties, pins, and bands.

 Best overall hair ties

-Three of the eight stylists we talked to recommended coil-style hair ties, which have become popular in the past couple of years and look like pieces of old-school telephone cord.
-Despite looking slightly intimidating and like they’d tangle your hair, they will not, our stylists confirmed, saying they are ideal for people who want to sleep in hair ties or just wear them without rumpling hair too much.
+Three of the eleven stylists we talked to recommended coil-style hair ties, which have become popular in the past couple of years and look like pieces of old-school telephone cord.
+Despite appearing slightly intimidating and like they’d be sure to tangle your hair, they will not, our stylists confirm, saying they are ideal for people who want to sleep in hair ties or just wear them without rumpling hair too much.
 Two of our experts specifically mentioned these Invisibobble ties.
 “This doesn’t pull the hair and isn’t likely to leave a crease,” Pucciarello says.
 Andrew Fitzsimons, a stylist in New York, agrees: “The traceless hair ring leaves no dents or bumps in your hair, is comfortable to sleep in, and is durable enough to hold any texture.”
 And if you’re more of a scrunchie person, the brand just launched some with its trusty coiled hair tie sewn in.

-Beth Weber, hairstylist and founder of Refuge Hair, recommends this set of eight coiled hair ties from Anthropologie because they’re more affordable.
-We like that they come in a mix of pastel colors and have a slightly smaller coil than the Invisibobble or Kitsch hair ties, but that doesn’t impact how well they work, Weber promises.
+Beth Weber, hairstylist and founder of Refuge Hair, recommends this set of eight coiled hair ties from Anthropologie because they’re more affordable than Invisibobble and come in charming pastel colors with a matte finish.
+They have a slightly smaller coil than the Invisibobble or Kitsch hair ties, but that doesn’t impact how well they work, Weber promises.

 Best hair ties for all hair types